 Click here to listen to a podcast with Therese and Tere (recorded February 2017) with information about them and Sacred Groves.
 Click here and scroll down the page to find an interview with Therese and Tere in November 2020 on the podcast “From the Belly” with Doug Wheeler.

 We want to state clearly that we deeply believe that the lives of black, indigenous and all people of color MATTER!
 We acknowledge that we are settlers on the traditional territories of the Suquamish Tribe and Coast Salish Peoples.
 We honor this land and stand in solidarity with the Indigenous communities of the Pacific Northwest that still face displacement and systemic injustice.
-We are doing the personal work of exploring our own internalized racism, white privilege and colonial-settler roots, making reparations in several small ways.
-We welcome suggestions and feedback about how we might do this better.
-It is our intention to be part of co-creating a more just and equitable culture where people of all races, genders and belief systems are respected.
+We are doing the personal work of exploring our own internalized racism, white privilege and colonial-settler roots, making reparations in several small ways. t is our intention to be part of co-creating a more just and equitable culture where people of all races, genders and belief systems are respected.
 We stand against hate and “isms” of all sorts.

 Click here to see a photo slideshow of the Groves